-Well, here we are during the Shelter in Place due to the Covid-19 situation.
-I decided it was time to get off of my backside and get back to my design table and create some new jewelry designs.
+Well, here we are continuing to deal with the Covid-19 situation.
+I hope you are all doing well.
+It’s been awhile so I decided it was time to get off of my backside and get back to my design table and create some new jewelry designs.
 So, drumroll – Here they are!!!

 The first image shows a Chert Arrowhead (nod to the Native American heritage) with a “fringe” component of Turquoise beads and Argentium Silver metal.
 This is all nicely placed on a 2mm adjustable black waxed cotton necklace cord.